Brief: A list of essential things to do after installing Ubuntu 16.04 to get a better experience with it.

 1. Update the system

-First and foremost thing you need to do is to update the system.
+Updating Ubuntu is the first and foremost thing you need to do after a fresh install.
 While it may sound weird because you just installed the OS but trust me on this, you must look for updates.

 There are reasons to do that.
 The downloaded disk is not updated every day.
 So between the release day and the day you download it, there might be plenty of updates already.
 Also, in my experience, if you don’t update the system, you might see strange issues while trying to install a new program.

 Press Super Key (Windows Key) to go to Unity Dash and look for Software Updater.
 Just run this program.
 It will look for available updates.

 Alternatively, you can use the following command in the terminal:

 The second thing I always advise is to add Canonical Partners in the software repository.

 By default, Ubuntu contains a number of programs in its repository.
 You can find those programs in Software Center.
 But apart from that, Ubuntu also has a separate repository for third party propriety applications.

 By including this “Canonical Partners” repository in software sources list, you can install several other applications, including popular programs like Skype.

 Go to Unity Dash, and look for Software & Updates: